hyperledger-labs/splice/README.md

 the outgoing and incoming engineers on flake duty rotation must have a brief touchpoint meeting to go over any issues still under resolution.

+Important: we rely on there always being two engineers available on flake duty.
+Thus, engineers on flake duty that have a day off are required to ask another engineer to substitute for them.

 For engineers on flake duty, the resolution process is as follows.

 * When there is a Slack message indicating a test failure, investigate